 I checked the baby monitor - all clear - and silently slid my MacBook Pro off the nightstand.
 I headed straight for our guest room turned makeshift office, booting up my machine.
 Within 20 minutes, Keepster was rapid-fire downloading onto my Mac.
 In another 20, my iPhone was plugged into my Mac, synching those thousands of texts, chats, photos, and emojis while I watched the how-to video.

 “Much more than a photo album, a Keepster book is a whole new kind of baby journal.
-Think of it as a chat book with all of the messages you’ve sent of your little one to friends and family.”
+Think of it as a message book with all of the messages you’ve sent of your little one to friends and family.”

 Exactly, Keepster, exactly.